An Ecological Robustness-Oriented Approach for Power System Network Expansion: Network Analyses

-All the $R_{ECO}$ optimized networks have larger \textbf{$\bar{d}$} and \textbf{$\bar{c}$}, and reduced \textbf{$\bar{b}$} and \textbf{$\bar{l}$}.
-The ACTIVSg200 and ACTIVSg500 are synthetic grids, whose complex network properties are very close to actual grids.
-For actual networks, the \textbf{$\bar{d}$} is in the range of (2.58, 2.61), the \textbf{$\bar{c}$} is in the range of (0.032, 0.058), the \textbf{$\bar{b}$} is in the range of (0.083, 0.40), and the \textbf{$\bar{l}$} is in the range of (14.2, 29.2).
-The results show that the optimized networks' \textbf{$\bar{d}$} and \textbf{$\bar{c}$} are close to the actual systems, but the \textbf{$\bar{b}$} and \textbf{$\bar{l}$} are not.
-These can be explained by the way candidate branches were selected at their highest voltage level for each case, whose shortest distance is smaller than branches between different voltage levels.
+All the R\textsubscript{ECO}-oriented networks have larger \textbf{$\bar{d}$} and \textbf{$\bar{c}$}, and reduced \textbf{$\bar{b}$} and \textbf{$\bar{l}$}.
+It shows these networks are more robust, reducing the significance of nodes (buses) and paths (branches) in the system, which spreads out the system's risks, from both perspectives of severity and probability.
+For actual networks, the \textbf{$\bar{d}$} is in the range of (2.58, 2.61), the \textbf{$\bar{c}$} is in the range of (0.032, 0.058), the \textbf{$\bar{b}$} is in the range of (0.083, 0.40), and the \textbf{$\bar{l}$} is in the range of (14.2, 29.2) \cite{synthetic}.
+The results show that the optimized ACTIVSg200 networks' \textbf{$\bar{d}$} and \textbf{$\bar{c}$} are close to the actual systems, but the \textbf{$\bar{b}$} and \textbf{$\bar{l}$} are not.
+These can be explained by the way candidate branches were selected at their highest voltage level for each case, whose distance is shorter than branches between different voltage levels.

-The \textit{Mean} and \textit{Standard Deviation (STD)} of all the branches' power flow (pf) and line percentage of MVA limits (p\%) clearly show that the $R_{ECO}$ optimized networks distribute their power flow more equally than the original network.
-The Mean (pf) and STD (pf) in each optimized network with optimal power flow are smaller than the network with original generator setpoints, showing that the network with optimal power flows distribute real power more equally.
-However, for the Mean(p\%) and STD(p\%), the the network with optimal power flow has higher values than the corresponding network structure, so the network distributes the whole power (real and reactive power) less equally (still better than the original network).
-This is because the proposed MINLP problem is only solved with the DC power flow model (consider only the real power).